getfem/getfem/doc/sphinx/source/userdoc/export.rst

 There are essentially four ways to view the result of getfem computations:

-* Matlab, with the matlab-interface.
+* Scilab, Octave or Matlab, with the interface.
-* The open-source Mayavi or any other VTK files viewer.
+* The open-source Paraview or Mayavi or any other VTK files viewer.
 * The open-source OpenDX program.
 * The open-source Gmsh program.